Strangler figs start as epiphytes, eventually killing their host trees through constriction.

 Quick feedback loop.
 Using the strangler fig pattern, you can rewrite parts of the system and deploy them to users immediately.
 This allows for early feedback on the changes and the introduction of new features that didn’t exist in the old system.

-The disadvantages of this legacy system migration method are the following.
+The disadvantages of this legacy system migration method follow.

 Resource сonsumption.
 Since the legacy system continues to operate until fully replaced, resources are needed for both systems throughout the migration process.
 Overall resource consumption will be higher than that of other methods.